 2 Elected Parent Governors

 10 Co-opted Governors (currently 1 Co-opted Governor vacancy)

 The Full Governing Body meets three times in the year.
-We have also reviewed and revised our committee structure for 2015/16 to move further in line with the core functions.
+We reviewed and revised our committee structure in 2015/16 to move further in line with the core functions.
 We now have four committees

 which meet at least termly, sometimes more often if required.
 We have used these meetings to monitor progress of targets in the school improvement plan and challenge and hold senior leaders to account on all aspects of the work of the school.